Rockin’ the Wall is both an engaging history lesson about the

 Rockin’ the Wall is ideal for classes in History, Political Science, Government, Popular Culture, and Music.

-Reviews & Awards"A fabulous teaching tool.
+Reviews and Festivals"A fabulous teaching tool.
 I teach government, economics and world history, and Rockin' the Wall opens a window on governmental oppression that is otherwise hard for students to perceive.
 But they can easily imagine being forbidden to listen to or create the music that they love.
 It brings the romantic theoretical concept of freedom out of the dusty textbook into something they can readily visualize.
 I have shared it with other teachers, and now our dilemma is "Who gets to use it?" -- the history class, the government class, (or) the music class.
 Even if a teacher cannot fit in the entire film, carefully selected clips can be very valuable."

 – P. Gail Haase, M. Ed., High School Teacher, Chandler, AZ